dominatordq/djangonautic/README.md

-- In the Django Tutorial folder in a command line on Windows, run the command: djangonautic\Scripts\activate.bat.
+- In a command line on Windows, run the command:
+  Scripts\activate.bat.
   This will run Django/Python in a virtual environment
 - Run command:
   py -m pip install Django (if needed)